Standard Technical Tracks

 10.9 Naval architecture

-Check out the tabs below for more details on the OCEANS 2023 MTS/IEEE Conference Technical Tracks
+Click the tabs below for more details on the OCEANS 2023 MTS/IEEE Conference Local Technical Tracks.

 Operational Oceanography